Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 5. Kentia Palm

-Also known as a Forster Sentry palm or thatch palm, this beautiful, elegant tree originates from a small island near Australia.
+Also known as a sentry palm or thatch palm, this beautiful, elegant tree originates from a small island near Australia.
 It grows exceptionally well indoors because it tolerates low light conditions and container growth.

 Care requirements: To help it reach its maximum size, increase humidity indoors by either misting or using a humidifier.